European-XFEL/Karabo/doc/concepts/openloop_vs_closedloop.rst

 .. note::

-	From the control framework perspective there is no conceptional difference for open-loop behaviour of the motor.
+	From the control framework perspective there is no conceptional difference for open-loop behavior of the motor.
 The state transitions will be the same: from the ``states.ON``state to the ``states.MOVING``state and back to ``states.ON``.
 	A middle-layer device evaluating these transitions does thus usually not have to